emmercm/igir/docs/alternatives.md

 !!! note

-    Just like `igir`, other ROM managers that are in active development are likely to release new features often.
+    Just like Igir, other ROM managers that are in active development are likely to release new features often.
 The above table is not guaranteed to be perfectly up-to-date, it is just a best effort.

 Other alternative ROM managers can be found in a number of other wikis, such as: